 Narberth/Penn Valley Highlights

-Shopping: gifts, women’s accessories, clothing, jewelry, office supplies, pharmacies, 5 and 10, hardware, toys, pet supplies
+Shopping: gifts, women’s accessories, clothing, jewelry, office supplies, pharmacies, pet supplies Food: coffee shops, restaurants, delis, supermarkets, bagels, cheese

-Entertainment/Culture: movie theater, Dicken’s festival, parks/playgrounds, library, fireworks
+Entertainment/Culture: movie theater, Dickens festival, parks/playgrounds, library, fireworks

 The Narberth post office (located in the borough of Narberth) serves both the borough and the surrounding area known as Penn Valley, which is part of Lower Merion Township.
 The housing styles and feels of those two distinct areas are quite different.
 Technically, the borough portion (roughly one square mile) is NOT part of Lower Merion Township.
 Narberth has its own police force and used to have its own school.
 Now the students who attend public schools use the Lower Merion Township schools and Narberth residents have a separate tax that goes to Lower Merion for use of township services.

 Housing in most of the borough is modest—older, fairly small twins as well as singles.
 The typical borough house might be three or four (small) bedrooms with only one full bath upstairs and a powder room on the main floor.
 Very few have family rooms.
 Lots are small, in general, though along the edges of the borough, lots and houses are a little bigger and some have been updated very nicely.
 Most have no garages, though some have driveways.
 Prices, however, can seem high in terms of what a dollar buys per square foot: understand that a big percentage of the market value of a Narberth property is the neighborhood (the part that cannot be owned!).
 There is one enclave called Narbrook Park, which is a private (meaning residents and visitors of residents only) neighborhood and very much in demand.
 Houses rarely come up for sale there and, when they do, they are sold quickly.
 Narberth has a mixed population in terms of age, phase of life, educational level and lifestyle.
 The south side has some of the larger, single family homes that are always in demand.

 Penn Valley shares the zip code with the borough, but little else.
 First of all, the residents are a little more homogeneous.
 Mostly professional people live in Penn Valley and they are usually not “just starting out” (except at the Oak Hill Condominium, a building complex that offers high rise units as well as other options in low-rise buildings).
 Properties here are mostly over an acre and few streets have sidewalks.
 This combination, (as well as the fact that, other than the shopping on Montgomery, there is very little in the way of commercial enterprise) leads to a feeling very different from that of the borough: neighbors may wave to each other when they pass in their cars, but in many area, that’s about it in terms of “community”.
 Properties are very well kept (bear in mind that this area is heavily tree covered and tree work is expensive!).